haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 </a>

 So, in case you got the error, run again the previous command after the pdb file has been fixed.
 However, also a WARNING message might pop you, warning you that "HISE" has been used as atom type for certain residues (such as resid 148, 168, etc.).
 This means that GROMACS has automatically chosen a specific protonation state for that residue.
-Although it doesn't make a difference for this tutorial, for real applications remember to choose carefully the protonation state of residues, as it might have an impact in docking calculations, in particular if those residues located in proximity of the binding region.
+Although it doesn't make a difference for this tutorial, for real applications remember to choose carefully the protonation state of residues, as it might have an impact in docking calculations, in particular if those residues are located in proximity of the binding region.

  If you didn't get any error message, you can just look at the output, where you will see a lot of information and warnings.
-Please note, in particular, that the total charge, amounting to +6e:
+Please note, in particular, the total charge, amounting to +6e:

 <a class="prompt prompt-info">...<br>
 There are 2656 dihedrals, 1883 impropers, 5543 angles <br>